EOEPCA/master-system-icd/README.md

 ## Development

+You would need to set up the following environment variables:
+* GH_USER_NAME - Github user name of the account with permission to access the repository
+* GH_USER_EMAIL - Email of said account
+* GH_TOKEN - Token string generated in Github with permissions to access the repository

 During document authoring, the scripts used by the Travis automation pipeline can be executed locally.

 In particular the document generation step...